 Over 10 years of research and development at Bascom Palmer Eye Institute, ranked #1 in the US for ophthalmology.

-Bascom Palmer is ranked the number one eye hospital in the U.S., and where our AI-driven diagnostics and vision augmentation platform is continuously developed.
+Bascom Palmer is ranked the number one eye hospital in the U.S., and where our AI diagnostics and vision augmentation platform is continuously developed.

 Our technology is the culmination of over 10 years of clinical and scientific research and development.
 This effort is led by Heru’s Founder and CEO Mohamed Abou Shousha, MD, PhD, associate professor of clinical ophthalmology, Bascom Palmer Eye Institute.

 After years of feeling limited by options to help improve his patients’ lives, Dr. Abou Shousha became inspired and he and his team of leading physicians, scientists, and engineers set out to develop Heru’s artificial intelligence (AI) powered wearable device.

 Founder, President, and CEO

 Mohamed Abou Shousha, MD, PhD is Heru’s President and Chief Executive Officer.
-Dr. Abou Shousha is a practicing Opthamologist at the University of Bascom Palmer Eye Institute, where he serves as Associate Professor of Clinical Opthamology, Electrical and Computer Engineering, and Biomedical Engineering.
+Dr. Abou Shousha is a practicing ophthalmologist at the University of Miami’s Bascom Palmer Eye Institute, where he serves as Associate Professor of Clinical Ophthalmology, Electrical and Computer Engineering, and Biomedical Engineering.

 Richard K. Parrish II, MD is a world-renown glaucoma specialist and is the Edward W.D.
-Norton Chair in Ophthalmology and Associate Dean for Graduate Medical Education ot the University of Miami Miller School of Medicine. he also serves as Chairman of the Graduate Medical Education Committee and is the designated institutional representative for the Jackson Health System/Jackson Memorial Hospital.
+Norton Chair in Ophthalmology and Associate Dean for Graduate Medical Education to the University of Miami Miller School of Medicine.
+He also serves as Chairman of the Graduate Medical Education Committee and is the designated institutional representative for the Jackson Health System/Jackson Memorial Hospital.